-The Federal Fair Housing Acts (42 U.S. Code §§ 3601-3619) prohibit discrimination on the basis of race, color, religion, national origin, gender, age, familial status (having children), and physical or mental disability (including alcoholism and past drug addiction).
-In addition, many states and cities also prohibit discrimination based on marital status, gender identity, and sexual orientation.
-Chapter 5 discusses illegal discrimination and how to file a complaint with a fair housing agency.
+The Federal Fair Housing Acts (42 U.S. Code §§ 3601-3619) prohibit discrimination on the basis of race, color, religion, national origin, sex (including gender identity and sexual orientation), age, familial status (having children), and physical or mental disability (including alcoholism and past drug addiction).
+In addition, many states and cities also prohibit discrimination based on marital status and source of income.

 Most landlords will want you to fill out a rental application with information on your employment, income, credit and financial information, rental housing history, and any criminal convictions.
 It's legal to ask for all this information and use it to make rental decisions.
-Landlords may also legally ask you for your Social Security and driver's license numbers and (except in New York and California) for proof of your legal residency in the United States.
+Landlords may also legally ask you for your Social Security and driver's license numbers and (except in New York City, Colorado, and California) for proof of your legal residency in the United States.
 Landlords may even ask if you smoke or if you've ever been sued.

 How far can landlords go?
 They can ask for any information that will: